 - Resolution Alert – Resolution time exceeded (Out of Compliance)

-From an SLA’s Start to End Date, the Service Level in effect is displayed in that Organization, Group or Asset’s record.
+From an SLA's Start to End Date, the Service Level in effect is displayed in that Organization, Group, or Asset's record.
 All users can view the Terms by clicking on the Service Level name.

 Regardless of its Start Date, an SLA is automatically applied only to new issues submitted after the date and time it was saved to your system.
 However, it can be manually applied to existing issues submitted on or after its Start Date by updating their Severity (or any other value).
 More importantly, if an issue simultaneously qualifies for multiple SLAs, only one can be applied.
 This will be the Asset’s SLA—or if there is no Asset SLA—the Group or Organization SLA with the strictest Terms.

 Once applied to an issue, the Service Level in effect is also displayed in that issue record (with Terms popup included), along with two additional fields.
-1st Response Time is automatically populated with the date and time an initial response is added.
-1st Call Resolution appears only on the Close Issue screen.
+First Response Time is automatically populated with the date and time an initial response is added.
+First Call Resolution appears only on the Close Issue screen.
 This checkbox is automatically selected when the Submit and Close button is used from the Submit Issue screen—or can be manually selected from the Close Issue screen.